istio/istio.io/content/en/docs/ops/best-practices/security/index.md

 By default, Istio (and Envoy) have no limit on the number of downstream connections.
 This can be exploited by a malicious actor (see [security bulletin 2020-007](/news/security/istio-security-2020-007/)).
 To work around you this, you must configure an appropriate connection limit for your environment.

-It is currently possible to configure the global_downstream_max_connections value in two ways: via Helm or patching the ingress gateway deployment.
+The `global_downstream_max_connections` value can be set when installing and configuring Istio via Helm or patching the ingress gateway deployment.

 ### Configure global_downstream_max_connections value with Helm

-When installing and configuring an Istio mesh using Helm it is possible to set the global_downstream_max_connections value as follows:
+When installing and configuring an Istio mesh using Helm it is possible to set the `global_downstream_max_connections` value as follows:

 1. Create `istiod-values.yaml` similar to: